What is Iclusig?

 Comments: The optimal dose has not been identified.
 The starting dose in clinical trials was 45 mg once a day; however, 68% of phase 2 trial patients required dose reductions to 30 mg or 15 mg once a day.

 -Chronic phase (CP), accelerated phase (AP), or blast phase (BP) chronic myeloid leukemia (CML) or Philadelphia chromosome positive acute lymphoblastic leukemia (Ph+ ALL) for whom no other tyrosine kinase inhibitor (TKI) therapy is indicated.

 Take the medicine as soon as you can, but skip the missed dose if it is almost time for your next dose.
 Do not take two doses at one time.

 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

-Grapefruit and grapefruit juice may interact with ponatinib and lead to unwanted side effects.
-Avoid drinking grapefruit juice while taking this medication.
+Grapefruit may interact with ponatinib and lead to unwanted side effects.
+Avoid the use of grapefruit products.

 Iclusig side effects